What is “Unity Catalog”?

-	- Automated lineage of all workloads: Unity Catalogue supports end-to-end visibility of data flow through the Lakehouse visualized with data lineage.
+- Automated lineage of all workloads: Unity Catalog supports end-to-end visibility of data flow through the Lakehouse visualized with data lineage.
 These graphs are access-control-aware and restrict access to lineage graphs based on the user’s access.
-One can visualize the lineage via UI or make API calls to integrate it with other catalogues.
+One can visualize the lineage via UI or make API calls to integrate it with other catalogs.

 Note that this feature is technically quite amazing: Databricks scan the underlying Spark code written in Notebooks to automatically document lineage – impressive!Afbeelding

 - (Delta) Data sharing across organizations: Unity Catalog can act as a Delta sharing server.
 Delta sharing (open protocol for data sharing across any platform ) is an easily maintainable, scalable data sharing tool without data replication unlike other tools (FTP/ssh/API servers).

 When you are using Databricks, it’s definitely worthwhile to look into Unity Catalog and the various features it supports.
 To know more about Unity Catalog and its implementations best-practices, get in touch with us.